Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/How-To.md

 ## Using the RibbonX Editor

+Steps below assume that the Office document to be customised has previously had the SERIAL_PORT_VBA module installed and tested.

 1. Close all Office documents before continuing.
 2. Open the required Office document in the RibbonX Editor.
 3. Confirm that the document name appears on the left hand side.